seamusdemora/seamusdemora.github.io/CommandHistoryIntro-zsh.md

       3. <kbd>control</kbd><kbd>r</kbd> at the command prompt will search & match items in your ***command history***
       4. `!!` runs the previous command; e.g. `sudo !!`  executes the previous command with `root` privileges

-These tools, coupled with an understanding of the command history components and how they interact is quite enough to begin using the ***command history*** productively.
-A few examples follow with a bit more detail.
+These tools, coupled with an understanding of the command history components and how they interact is enough to begin using the ***command history*** productively.
+A few examples follow with more details.

 ### Examples for accessing ***command history***